zxc916684603/ecs/intl.en-US/API Reference/Snapshots/DescribeSnapshots.md

 # DescribeSnapshots {#DescribeSnapshots .reference}

 Queries one or more of your available snapshots.
-InstanceId, DiskId, and  SnapshotIds are not required.
+The request parameters InstanceId, DiskId, and SnapshotIds are not required.
 However, they act as a filter.
 Logically, they are in an And \(&&\) relation.

 ## Request parameters {#RequestParameter .section}